persteenolsen/umbraco-17-starter-two/README.md

 - Take a look in the folder by VS Code: umbraco / models where the .cs files / models were created

 - Stop your site and make a dotnet run to see your site is running

-- Note: The cs files / models must be ignored before Release Build / Production.
-This must be doing manually in the ItemGroup / compile in the MvcUmbraco . csproj !!!

 Happy use of Umbraco :-)